Calls

 AAC Works offers high quality, locally created, fine art, and fine craft.
 We currently represent over 50 local artists.
 We are dedicated to providing local artists space to sell their work and the opportunity to connect with the Lethbridge community.
 More items are available in our AAC Works store located at 318 – 7th Street S.

 Are you interested in selling your work in AAC Works?
-The next submission deadline is Monday, June 17, 2024.
+The next submission deadline is Monday, September 23rd, 2024.

 Artist in Residence (AiR)